Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5 -I'd prefer the first ones actually: Script displays first 10 lines of a file.

 Task 6 - Line #2: Script displays third line of a file.

+Task 7 - It is a good file that cuts iron without making noice: Script creates file with wierd name.